 An editor may suggest large-scale restructuring of documents – for this reason edited work cannot be considered a final draft.
 Even though editors will check for all the same errors that proofreaders do, further alterations to documents may result in different errors so proofreading is still required after the writer has effected changes to the text.
 The goal of editing is to help the author/s revise their document to make it a pleasure to read and fit for purpose.

-Editing involves checking and marking up:
+Editing involves checking and improving:

 - spelling and grammar

-- document structure and flow
+- document structure, layout and flow

-- facts and references
+- references and figures

 Examples of editing jobs